maxime1992/my-dev.to/blog-posts/the-holy-grail-of-note-taking/the-holy-grail-of-note-taking.md

   - **Prettier format**.
 I prefer to use this instead of the linter mentioned above as Prettier has a huge community and is strongly opiniated
   - **Reading time**.
 To know how long I'm going to bore you with my articles
   - **Tag wrangler**.
 To manage existing tags, for example rename them.
 It detects all the tags in a smart way instead of just doing a string comparison which could affect some text as well if you were to make a global search and replace
+  - **Obsidian Git**.
+I'll talk later on how to sync your notes on different devices but be aware of this plugin that can be useful as well

 Whatever OS you're using, just go to the [download page](https://obsidian.md/download) and pick the one you want.

+Before moving on, I have to say that I have a wish for Obsidian: **May it become open source one day**.
+I know the data remains in the users' hands but if Obsidian was to open its code, I feel like it could become a lot stronger than it already is.
+You can find out more [here](https://www.reddit.com/r/ObsidianMD/comments/tv6uql/is_obsidian_open_source).

 Now that we've got the note-taking software, do we just start creating all of our notes as usual?